 My sweet Fragosiriani

-Thus, still today, the island of Syros is known for rembetiko music.
+Till of today, the island of Syros is known for rebetiko music.
 Many people visit the island to enjoy this music in a lovely setting.

-Omilo offers Greek language and culture courses on the island of Syros during the summer months (July, August, September).
-There, our students not only learn Greek, but are also introduced to Greek culture and Greek music, which makes learning Greek even more enjoyable and interesting.
+Omilo offers Greek language and culture courses on the island of Syros during the summer months (June till September).
+There, the participants do not only learn Greek but are also introduced to Greek culture and Greek music, which makes learning Greek even more enjoyable and interesting.

 Click below for more information about our courses.